Kleen-Lab/ViSATUI/README.md

 The task was adapted from concepts and similar stimuli as the "Pyramids and Palm Trees" (PPT[^1]) and "Camels and Cactus" (CCT[^2]) tasks, yet with a variety of features changed:
 1. We used new color and picture images from royalty-free online stock photo repositories (pexels.com, pixabay.com, and unsplash.com).
 2. To increase the potential generalizability of ViSAT across participants of all backgrounds (age, language, education, literacy levels, and socioeconomic status), we avoided religious, generation-specific, culture-specific, outdated, and potentially offensive references.
-3. To decrease the [possibility of] confounding influences from visuospatial processing, we strived to avoid consistencies in color, size, and shape between stimuli and answers.
+3. To decrease the possibility of confounding influences from visuospatial processing, we strived to avoid consistencies in color, size, and shape between stimuli and answers.
-4. Semantic associations can vary between participants based on factors such as personal experiences and backgrounds[, therefore there is a possibility that the answer identified by the authors as most-associated with the stimulus would not be percieved as such by the majority of people].
-[To avoid this, i]nstead of deciding amongst ourselves which answer was "correct", we obtained normative data and quantified the proportion of responses for each choice, convening on a “consensus” (top) answer as the “accurate” response.
+4. Semantic associations can vary between participants based on factors such as personal experiences and backgrounds, therefore there is a possibility that the answer identified by the authors as most-associated with the stimulus would not be percieved as such by the majority of people.
+To avoid this, instead of deciding amongst ourselves which answer was "correct", we obtained normative data and quantified the proportion of responses for each choice, convening on a “consensus” (top) answer as the “accurate” response.
 5. The percent consensus (PCons) of the top answer can therefore be used as a difficulty metric for statistical modeling if desired.

 ## User interface